 Easy Sweet Chili Sauce

-This isn’t a from-scratch, authentic sweet chili sauce.
-Sweet chili sauce is usually made with fresh red chiles, but I rarely see those at the store, so I took a short cut.
+1. Shortcut sweet chili sauce.
+This recipe isn’t a from-scratch, authentic sauce.
+Sweet chili sauce is usually made with fresh red chiles, but I rarely see them at the store.
 I used sambal oelek, which is basically just red chiles and vinegar.
-Since vinegar is another main ingredient in sweet chili sauce, this using sambal oelek is a great shortcut.

 Share this recipe